bjornbytes/lovr-docs/guides/Callbacks_and_Modules.md

   print('updating', dt)
 end

-function lovr.draw()
+function lovr.draw(pass)
   -- This is called once every frame.
   --
-  -- You can use it to render the scene.
+  -- You can call functions on the pass to render graphics.

   print('rendering')
 end